 Computational Biology Reflections

 This column/blog is devoted to the exploration of current computational biology issues.
 It is designed for the typical biologist and will not be mathematically oriented.
 The idea is to present current papers or trends in the field that might be of interest to biologists while not focusing on computational or mathematical details.
-Occasionally, interesting computational concepts might be presented from earlier papers, especially those that reflect biological processes, for example neural networks or genetic algorithms.
-If you have comments on any of the entries, please respond by clicking on "Leave a comment" that follows every entry.
-Of course, if you want to respond privately, just send an email to us.

 How living systems have helped in the evolution of computational problem solving

 Today, we are being deluged with an enormous amount of biological data.
 Web sites abound that have genomes, gene expression data, transcription factor data, phylogenetic data, and the list goes on.
 The Genomes OnLine Database currently lists 6,423 genomes.
 They also list 249 metagenomes, which are “genomes” from whole microbial communities [1].
-NCBI has [...]
+NCBI has a […]

 Non-coding doesn’t ‘translate’ to non-functional when it comes to evolution